Job loss disrupts individuals' mobility and their exploratory patterns: Results

 \subsection{Inferring individual employment status}

 To determine an individual's employment status, we have devised a procedure that integrates both location and survey data (see Fig. \ref{fig:step_by_step}).
+We use a large and longitudinal dataset of privacy-enhanced GPS location data collected across seven US states from January to September 2020 to enrich census survey data provided by the US bureau.
+Particularly, we use the Longitudinal Employer-Household Dynamics (LEHD) Origin-Destination Employment Statistics (LODES)~\cite{LODES}, which provides privacy-preserved statistics about the US workforce divided by industrial sectors classified with the North American Industry Classification System (NAICS)~\cite{NAICS} and provides data about how many individuals are employed in a specific NAICS sector, based on their census block groups (CBGs)~\cite{CBG} of residence and workplace.
+We refer to the Methods section for further details.

 For each individual, we first identify stop locations, defined as sequences of GPS coordinates within a 65-meter radius where a user stayed for a minimum of 5 minutes (Fig. \ref{fig:step_by_step}A).
-Then, after detecting the individual's residential and workplace locations (Fig. \ref{fig:step_by_step}B), we enrich these locations with survey information provided by the Longitudinal Employer-Household Dynamics (LEHD) Origin-Destination Employment Statistics (LODES)~\cite{LODES}.
-This dataset provides statistics about the US workforce divided by industrial sectors classified with the North American Industry Classification System (NAICS)~\cite{NAICS} and provides data about how many individuals are employed in a specific NAICS sector, based on their census block groups (CBGs)~\cite{CBG} of residence and workplace.
-We refer to the Methods section for further details.
+Then, after detecting the individual's residential and workplace locations (Fig. \ref{fig:step_by_step}B), we enrich these locations with the LODES data information.

 For those individuals with a detected work location, we label them as employed during the period in which their workplace location is identified.
 Each of these individuals is further assigned in probability a job, more specifically, a NAICS sector based on available survey data looking at their residential and workplace CBGs (Fig. \ref{fig:step_by_step}C).